KQM-git/TCL/docs/characters/cryo/chongyun.md

 **Notes**

 * Normal Attack ICD is 3 hits / 2.5s, shared with Charged Attacks.
-* All frame counts are done against Ruin Guards.
 * Charged Attack ICD is 3 hits / 2.5s, shared with Normal Attacks.

 </TabItem>